 Butter is great in my opinion.
 It goes with about everything imaginable, even Theodore Roosevelt.
 While cataloging documents from the State Historical Society in North Dakota, I came across a picture of a butter sculpture depicting Theodore Roosevelt astride a horse.
 It captivated me and led to a slight obsession for a week or two.

-Today’s writers turn on their computer and type a way.
-They can edit, add or delete, and get suggestions with the tap of a key.
-That has not always been the case and the Theodore Roosevelt Center in partnership with the New York Public Library have posted the digitized original manuscript of The Winning of the West by Theodore Roosevelt.
+Today’s writers turn on their computer and type away.
+They can edit and get suggestions with the tap of a key.
+That has not always been the case and the TR Center in partnership with the New York Public Library has posted the handwritten manuscript of The Winning of the West by Theodore Roosevelt.

 Theodore Roosevelt was a leader and seen as someone who truly cared for people, voters or not.
 The world has changed since a president could correspond with a 7 year old boy, but it brings a smile to my face thinking about that time.